arviz-devs/arviz/doc/source/contributing/contributing_prs.md

 ## container.sh & container.ps1

 Predefined docker commands can be run with a `./scripts/container.sh` (on Linux and macOS) and with `./scripts/container.ps1`.
-The scripts enables developer easily to call predefined docker commands.
+The scripts enable developers easily to call predefined docker commands.
-User can use one or multiple flags.
+Users can use one or multiple flags.

 They are executed on the following order: clear-cache, build, test, docs, shell, notebook, lab